ON ... GOSUB

 Parameters

-: An integer expression that determines which label to jump to.
-It can be any numeric expression.<label0>, <label1>, <label2>, ..., <labelN>
+Section titled “Parameters”<expression>: An integer expression that determines which label to jump to.
+It can be any numeric expression.<label0>, <label1>, <label2>, ..., <labelN>: A comma-separated list of line numbers or labels.
+These are the destinations for control transfer based on the value of<expression>.

 for example, a value of 256 will be converted to 0.